Art Supplies

 • Variety of Accessories - The action drawing figure model include 1 pcs male figure, 1 pcs stands, 1 set accessories that you need to create a masterpiece: Model gun, sword, cellphone, laptop, different gestures, and enough quantity to satisfy you freely...

-• Movable Joint - The drawing manikin figure’s joints are movable, over 30 articulated joints make it recreate pose or action, which can be changed into pose, dynamic figure.
-It is really helpful for drawing sketching,painting,decoration,photography.
+• Movable Joint - The drawing manikin figure’s joints are movable, over 30 articulated joints make it even easier to recreate a desired pose or action, which can be changed into any pose you want, even dynamic figure.
+It is really helpful for drawing...

-• Pedestal Support - The artists manikin drawing figure model set includes mannequin, and is equipped with stand base support, the human action figure’s joint is movable, is a helper for practicing drawing sketch.
-The poseable art figure can be used for...
+• Pedestal Support - The artists manikin drawing figure model set includes mannequin, and is equipped with stand base support, the human action figure’s joint is movable, so it can be changed into any pose you want and is a good helper for practicing...

 How to Choose the Best Figure Drawing